atusy/vimconf-2025-small/index.md

 ### Will treesitter-ls replace language-specific servers?

+No, because ...

-- No, some require deeper semantic understanding
+- Some require deeper semantic understanding
     - e.g., type checking, linting, code actions, ...
-- No, treesitter-ls capable features can be better provided by language-specific servers
+- [treesitter-ls](https://github.com/atusy/treesitter-ls) capable features can be better provided by language-specific servers
-    - e.g., more accurate go to definition by understanding scopes
+    - e.g., scope-aware go to definition

 ---

 ### Why treesitter-ls?

-It unlocks various possibilities:
+To unlock various possibilities:

-1. Unlock tree-sitter to **any LSP-capable editor**
+1. Unlock **availability** to any LSP-capable editor
     - Allows Bram's Vim users to enjoy tree-sitter features
     - Editors may even omit builtin syntax highlighting, which tend to be essential